mlynarzsrem/Image-recognition/README.md

 ---

-I blurred images using my scritp blur.py which take as argument folder with images and create in the same folder blurred copy of all images from thast folder.
+I blurred and rotaded left images using my scritp blur.py which take as argument folder with images and create in the same folder blurred and rotated copy of all images from thast folder.

 Extra librraries required to run this script: opencv